sonic-net/SONiC/doc/bum_storm_control/bum_storm_control_hld.md

 BUM storm control
 - Configuration is not supported on VLAN and port-channel interfaces.
 User can configure on physical port which is part of a VLAN / port-channel.
 - Statistics is not supported.
-- User is expected to remove all storm-control configurations from interface before doing a breakout from Click CLI.

 # 3 Design